 Magnesium and an Athlete’s Performance and Recovery Process are Two Sides of the Same Coin

 Magnesium’s roles in the athletes performance and recovery are nothing but remarkable.
 It is credited with synthesis of protein, fat and nucleic acids; as well as boosting neurological activity, energy production and bone metabolism.
 However, dietary intake of this mineral has been gradually declining over the years; which has brought serious implications with it.
-The following data chart, courtesy of Indiana University, highlights some of the foods known to have high magnesium content.

 Magnesium as a sports supplement